-THE Association of Mine Suppliers and Contractors say the changes made to the proposed 2019 budget the Minister of Finance Margret Mwanakatwe last Friday for the mining sector is positive and progressive.
+THE Association of Mine Suppliers and Contractors say the changes made to the proposed 2019 budget by the Minister of Finance Margret Mwanakatwe last Friday for the mining sector is positive and progressive.

-Association President Augustine Mubanga said the notable changes to the royalty tax increasing 1.5 percent on each sliding band and the 10 per cent rate will trigger growth at US $ 7,500.
+Association President Augustine Mubanga said the notable changes to the royalty tax by increasing 1.5 percent on each sliding band and the 10 per cent rate will trigger growth at US $ 7,500.

 Mr Mubanga said such changes will ensure that benefits in terms of tax collection are derived and that the Zambian people will greatly benefit from their resources.

 Mr Mubanga said the increase from 5-8% of cobalt MRT is not enough as Government has not changed the cobalt MRT in long time.